Jadamso/STrollR/README.md

 ```
 ## Example of the approach

-Here is an example to display the logic.
-The example is only for temporal correlation.
+Here is an example to display the logic, applied to temporal correlations for easy comparison.

 ```r
 #--------------------------------------------------------------